-Table 2-3.
+Table 2-5.
 FCLKDIV Field Descriptions

-Field Description 7 FDIVLD Clock Divider Loaded 0 FCLKDIV register has not been written 1 FCLKDIV register has been written to since the last reset 6 PRDIV8 Enable Prescalar by 8 0 The oscillator clock is directly fed into the Flash clock divider 1 The oscillator clock is divided by 8 before feeding into the Flash clock divider 5-0 FDIV[5:0] Clock Divider Bits - The combination of PRDIV8 and FDIV[5:0] must divide the oscillator clock down to a frequency of 150 kHz - 200 kHz.
+Field Description 7 FDIVLD Clock Divider Loaded.
+0 Register has not been written.
+1 Register has been written to since the last reset.
+6 PRDIV8 Enable Prescalar by 8.
+0 The oscillator clock is directly fed into the clock divider.
+1 The oscillator clock is divided by 8 before feeding into the clock divider.
+5-0 FDIV[5:0] Clock Divider Bits - The combination of PRDIV8 and FDIV[5:0] must divide the oscillator clock down to a frequency of 150 kHz-200 kHz.
 The maximum divide ratio is 512.
-Refer to Section 2.4.1.1, "Writing the FCLKDIV Register" for more information.
+Please refer to Section 2.4.1.1, "Writing the FCLKDIV Register" for more information.